zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/how_to_remove.md

 ### (1.4) What if I have a shared Game Mode 11 (GM11) file?

-You can simply remove the call to `csb_reset_ram` from the file that is specified in GM11 in `list.txt`.
+You can simply remove the call to `csb_reset_ram` from the file that is specified for GM11 in `list.txt`.
 For instance, with KevinM's Retry System we would remove the call from `retry_gm11.asm` that we added during installation

 ```asar